shoamco/SafeRide/README.md

 ## About the Project
 ### Review:
-The purpose of the project is to check if the passenger is wearing a helmet during the riding, and start warning if not. for this, we used the Raspberry pi camera.
+The purpose of the project is to check if the passenger is wearing a helmet during the riding, and start warning if not.
+The system also detcet using cellphone while riding.
+For this, we used the Raspberry pi camera.

 ### Audience:
 * Rental companies.